 Accordingly, there are many wallets for BNB.
 Our list of best BNB wallets to use in 2021 will guide you to find the wallet that works for you.

-Best Binance (BNB) Wallet to Use in 2021
+Best Binance (BNB) Wallet to Use

-Our list of best Binance wallets to use in 2021 focuses on a few major factors: ease of use, security, features, and support.
+Our list of best Binance wallets to use focuses on a few major factors: ease of use, security, features, and support.
 Each of these five wallets has its pros and cons, and we have covered the relevant sections for most users.

 If you are looking for something simple yet powerful, Moonpay is your best bet.
 It is a great desktop application to buy and sell many cryptocurrencies, including Binance Coin (BNB).
 Moonpay’s tagline ‘Fast, Simple, Secure’ sums up what the platform offers.
 If you want to buy BNB on Moonpay, you are just a few clicks away.